johngrimsey/HutchFETest/adminportal/README.md

 I ran out of time.
 Plan would be to have matching user records displayed in a dropdown just like Google.
 Then clicking a result or hitting enter would then take you to that user record at `/user`.
 The template logic isn't scalable.
 I would use a iterate over an array containing data to configure search types.

+### Dashboard

+I'd add helpful icons to admin section links.
+I'd also then mirror those section links in a menu in the navbar.

 ### `UserComponent`

 This form would be broken down into one component per section rather than showing/hiding sections of the form.